01builders/binary.builders/content/services/ventures.md

   - title: "Guiding Visionaries to Success"
     description: "Our team works closely with founders, offering hands-on mentorship to navigate the challenges of building in the blockchain space.
-From strategy to execution, we’re here to help you succeed."
+From strategy to execution, we're here to help you succeed."
     icon: "💎"
   - title: "Making the Right Connections"
-    description: "Leverage our extensive network of industry leaders, collaborators, and technical experts to accelerate your project’s growth.
+    description: "Leverage our extensive network of industry leaders, collaborators, and technical experts to accelerate your project's growth.
 From partnerships to community building, we connect you with the resources you need."
     icon: "🤝"